-B. Other Eligible Employees: Effective January 1, 2009, an employee, other than an agency/department head, who accrues Annual Leave pursuant to the provisions of this Resolution, may request to receive pay in lieu of up to forty (40) hours of Annual Leave per calendar year.
-Effective July 1, 2010, an employee, other than an agency/department head, who accrues Annual Leave pursuant to the provisions of this Resolution, may request to receive pay in lieu of up to eighty (80) hours of Annual Leave per calendar year.
-Upon approval of his/her agency/department head, such employee may receive pay in lieu of an additional eighty (80) hours of Annual Leave during the same calendar year provided, however, that no employee shall receive pay in lieu of more than 160 hours of Annual Leave in any calendar year.
+Other Eligible Employees: Effective beginning the first pay period of calendar year 2024, an employee, other than an agency/department head, who accrues Annual Leave pursuant to the provisions of this Resolution, may elect to receive pay in lieu of up to eighty (80) hours of Annual Leave per calendar year.
+Upon approval of his/her agency/department head, such employee may elect pay in lieu of an additional eighty (80) hours of Annual Leave during the same calendar year provided, however, that no employee shall receive pay in lieu of more than 160 hours of Annual Leave in any calendar year.